 The company has raised £40.8m across four funding rounds, from Insight Partners, Entrepreneur First, Ignition Partners, and Zetta Venture Partners, among others.
 Tractable is headquartered in Islington, with offices in New York City and Tokyo.

 Signal AI is a media monitoring solution that uses algorithms to get the most valuable, tailored news and information to its respective clients.
 Other use cases for Signal AI include reputation management, spotting PR opportunities, regulatory compliance, and market intelligence.

 To date, Signal Ai has over 170 employees across offices in London, New York, and Hong Kong.
-It has attended a couple of accelerators: the PwC Scale Programme and Fintech Innovation Lab London.

 Total funds raised: £38.8m